amplia-iiot/oda-docs/content/guides/_index.md

 To deploy this dispatcher you have to deploy the Dispatcher API, the Rule Engine API and the specific implementation of the rule engine that you will use.

-This is because the historic data will be used by the rulke engine bundle and is needed to include it to be used, having both of these bundles a mutual dependency.
+This is because the historic data will be used by the rule engine bundle and is needed to include it to be used, having both of these bundles a mutual dependency.